-DALYs attributed to a disease or injury are calculated by combining estimates from two individual metrics: Years of Life Lost (YLL) due to premature mortality and Years Lived with Disability (YLD).
+DALYs attributed to a disease, or injury, are calculated by combining estimates from two individual metrics: Years of Life Lost (YLL) due to premature mortality and Years Lived with Disability (YLD).

-Years of Life Lost (YLL) due to colon and rectum Cancer
+Years of Life Lost (YLL) due to trachea, bronchus and lung cancer

 YLL measures the years of life lost due to premature deaths i.e. the fatal component of burden of disease.
-YLLs are calculated by subtracting the age at each CRC death from the expected remaining life expectancy for a person at that age.
+YLLs are calculated by subtracting the age at each TBLC death from the expected remaining life expectancy for a person at that age.